muvarov/website/_posts/events/2020-12-08-linaro-virtual-connect-2021.md

   Due to the current climate we are running these events virtually.
 The next Linaro Connect will be held virtually March 23-25, 2021.

-  We are now accepting proposals for LVC21 until  January 12, 2021.
-Visit our CFP page on the Connect website for more information.

   connect.linaro.org
 location: "Virtual "